Clinical Placement Services - FAQs

 Hands-on patient care in clinical settings is a requisite component of a nursing degree.
 During your clinicals, with the supervision of a licensed RN, you’ll practice what you learned in the online classroom on real patients.

-During clinical rotations, nursing students are under the direct supervision of a licensed RN.
-Clinicals are very similar to an internship or being an apprentice; you provide care for real patients, but you benefit from the supervision and guidance of your preceptor and indirect supervision and support from Elmhurst faculty.
+Clinicals are very similar to an internship or being an apprentice; you provide care for real patients, but you benefit from the supervision and guidance of an experienced RN.

 What can I expect during my nursing clinicals?

-The clinical placement team identifies and secures quality placement sites and preceptors in your local community.
+The clinical placement team identifies and secures quality placement sites as close as possible to your local community.
 We manage this process for you so that you’ll have time to focus on your coursework and the core competencies you’ll need to succeed and graduate fully prepared.

 How do I prepare for nursing clinicals?

-Nursing clinicals can require students to work shifts as long as 12 hours.
-You’ll work under an experienced nurse who will coach you throughout the process.
-During your clinical rotations, you’ll gain practical experience by learning assessment skills, care coordination, patient advocacy and much more.
+Nursing clinicals can require you to work shifts as long as 12 hours.
+You’ll work under an experienced RN who will coach you throughout the process.
+During your clinical placements, you’ll gain practical experience by learning assessment skills, care coordination, patient advocacy and much more.

 Your responsibilities will include:

-- Providing your preceptor with daily written objectives and evaluation forms
+- Completing daily written outcomes and evaluation forms

-- Reviewing existing clinical protocols and Elmhurst University’s protocols with your preceptor
+- Reviewing existing clinical protocols and Elmhurst University’s protocols with your faculty

 Need more information?